 A competitor price tracking software does not only bring the opportunity of adjusting your own prices vs. competitors, but it also enables you to make other related decisions like marketing operations or purchasing in a more data-driven, market-aware way.

 In e-commerce marketing, it’s a common strategy to rely on particular brands or even specific products by dedicating certain budgets on them.
 As e-commerce marketing is all about performance, or more specifically, conversions, an overall understanding of the online price points makes perfect sense.
-As stated at the beginning, pricing affects the conversion for about %60 of online shoppers worldwide.
+70% of shoppers say competitive pricing is the most important factor influencing them when deciding where to buy from.
 Therefore, it’s quite clear that a dollar spent on a product with terrible competitive pricing would not perform well at all.

 By having access to up-to-date competitive pricing information, e-commerce marketing teams can better decide on the products that they’d achieve higher conversions and more sales and may flow their marketing budgets in that direction.

 Additionally, a major dimension of a price is the cost behind it.
 If you aim for a sustainable e-commerce business, you should be aware of your unit product costs while deciding on your pricing.
 Therefore, with the exception of certain marketing efforts, the price of a product should be higher than its unit cost.

 Therefore, actually one positive side effect of using a competitor price tracker is also to get a better understanding of competitors’ cost structures at brand/category levels.
 Here, supplier relationships and purchasing specialists come into play.